 We assess the atmospheric variability associated with storm tracks in CCSM3 using both a cyclone tracking algorithm and transient eddy statistics based on bandpass-filtered data to retain variability on synoptic time scales (e.g., Blackmon et al. 1977).
 The two provide complementary information: the former indicates the trajectories of both surface lows and highs, while the latter emphasizes the magnitude of tropospheric variability in the Pacific and Atlantic storm tracks.
-The cyclone tracking algorithm is similar to Murray and Simmonds (1991) and uses a descent method (Powell 1964) to determine the location of the sea level pressure (SLP) minimum (maximum for anticyclones); tracks are then formed using the long-term monthly mean 700 hPa wind field.
-Storm tracks are also represented by 300 hPa geopotential height variance (z'2), which is calculated using daily data that is high pass filtered to retain fluctuations on synoptic time scales (~2-8 days).
-The observational data are from the European Center for Medium Range Forecasts (ECMWF) 40-year Re-Analysis (ERA-40).
+In the tracking algorithm, both the ERA40 and CCSM3 sea level pressure (SLP) fields are interpolated to a polar stereographic grid with ~200 km resolution.
+A low (or high) pressure feature is identified if a given grid point is lower (higher) than any surrounding points within 800 km.
+The exact location and value of the feature is obtained using a descent method that employs bi-directional polynomial interpolation (Powell, 1964).
+Cyclone tracks are constructed by performing a nearest neighbor search within 1500 km at a location downstream from the low at the previous time as predicted by the monthly-averaged 700 hPa wind field.
+Storm tracks are also represented by 300 hPa geopotential height variance (z'^2), which is calculated using daily data that is high pass filtered to retain fluctuations on synoptic time scales (~2-8 days).
+The observational data are from the European Center for Medium-Range Weather Forecasts (ECMWF) 40-year Re-Analysis (ERA-40).
 ERA-40 2.5° lat x 2.5° lon 6-hourly sea level pressure (SLP) and geopotential height fields have been averaged to produce daily mean fields.
-The data are compared to daily output from the CCSM3 T85 simulation during December-March (DJFM), where the years specified corrspond to JFM of a given winter.
+The data are compared to daily output from the CCSM3 T85 simulation during December-March (DJFM), where the years specified correspond to JFM of a given winter.

-The average of the cyclone trajectories during boreal winter in ERA-40 (years 1958-2000) and in CCSM3 (years 501-540) are very similar over the open oceans, but ERA-40 has more storm activity over the Mediterranean and to the south of the Caspian Sea compared to the model (Fig. 1).
+The average of the cyclone trajectories during boreal winter in ERA-40 (years 1958-2000) and in CCSM3 (years 501-540) are very similar over the open oceans, but ERA-40 has more storm activity at both the beginning and end of the Pacific and Atlantic storm tracks (Fig. 1).
+The model also underestimates the number of cyclones over the Mediterranean and to the south of the Caspian Sea.
 In addition, ERA-40 indicates a local maxima in the lee of the Rocky Mountains that is much weaker and more diffuse in the model.
-This deficiency is slightly less marked in the T85 simulation than in the T42 simulation (not shown), suggesting that the resolution of topography may be a factor in resolving lee cyclogenesis in the model.
+This deficiency is slightly less marked in the T85 simulation than in the T42 simulation (not shown), suggesting that the resolution of topography may be a factor in determining lee cyclogenesis in the model.
 The anticyclone tracks in CCSM3, which extend over most of the North Pacific and from Hudson Bay (65°N, 80°W) to the Kara Sea (75°N, 70°E), are strikingly similar to observations (not shown).